Euro 2020: Tactical previews of round of 16 games including England v Germany

-Alex Keble takes a tactical looks at the Euro 2020 round of 16 fixtures - including Belgium v Portugal & England v Germany.
+Alex Keble takes a tactical looks at the Euro 2020 round of 16 fixtures - including Belgium v Portugal and England v Germany.

 Denmark are another slightly unknown entity at this tournament so far given the disruptions they have suffered.
 But one thing we have learnt is that Kasper Hjulmand likes his team to play possession football, amassing 47% against Belgium, and within a 3-4-3 shape that desire to sit higher up the pitch might hand Wales the chance to catch them on the break.